- 1 Apr 2020

 Ms Wilson is an experienced local government executive and company director with more than 25 years’ experience in the sector.
 She was CEO of the City of Manningham for six years until 2012, and also served as CEO of the Macedon Ranges Shire and City of Yarra councils.

-Municipal monitor Yehudi Blacher’s found clear evidence that governance had collapsed in the City of Whittlesea and recommended its dismissal.
+Municipal monitor Yehudi Blacher’s report found clear evidence that governance had collapsed in the City of Whittlesea and recommended its dismissal.

 In addition, the report found that: